Emurasoft/emurasoft.github.io/en/dlg/delete_duplicate_advanced/index.md

 Displays the list of columns that can be specified.

-## Enable/Disable ALL check box
+## Enable/Disable ALL checkbox

-This check box allows you to enable or disable all items in the list.
+This checkbox allows you to enable or disable all items in the list.

-## Ignore Case check box
+## Ignore Case checkbox

 Ignores cases when deleting duplicate lines.

-## Ignore Empty Lines check box
+## Ignore Empty Lines checkbox

 Ignores all empty lines when deleting duplicate lines.

-## Ignore Empty Cells check box
+## Ignore Empty Cells checkbox

 Ignores all empty cells in CSV documents when deleting duplicate lines.
 In other words, lines that contain only separators are ignored if all columns are selected.
 When multiple columns are specified, all cells in the specified columns must be empty in order to be ignored.

-## Compare Adjacent Lines Only (Assume Presorted) check box
+## Compare Adjacent Lines Only (Assume Presorted) checkbox

 Inspects only adjacent lines.
 This option is useful if the document has been already sorted.

-## Apply to all documents in the group check box
+## Apply to all documents in the group checkbox

 Applies the settings to all documents in this group.

-## In the Selection Only check box
+## In the Selection Only checkbox

 Deletes or bookmarks only the selected lines.

-## Include All Lines of Each Duplicate check box
+## Include All Lines of Each Duplicate checkbox

 Deletes or bookmarks all duplicate lines.